-Beckett Rankine have done a few jobs near the bridge at the new Queen’s Wharf development and also at Fulham Reach Boat Club so we know the area.
-When we read PiL’s challenge we immediately thought that the only way of providing a quick fix was to construct a temporary bridge close to the existing and to use off the shelf bridging units for the task.
+Beckett Rankine have done a few jobs near the bridge at the new Queen’s Wharf development and also at Fulham Reach Boat Club pier so we know the area.
+When we read PiL’s challenge we immediately thought that the only way of providing a quick fix was to construct a temporary bridge close to the existing and to use off-the-shelf bridging units for the task.
 In considering locations for the temporary bridge at first we thought about sites upstream but we concluded that providing access to the bridge across St Paul’s school playing fields could not be done quickly, if at all.
 However the downstream side looked more promising; there are two public slipways almost in alignment with each other.
 One is on the south bank immediately next to the bridge and the other, on the north bank, slightly downstream at the end of Queen Caroline Street.
 These slipways are narrow so the question was could a temporary bridge be fitted into this space?
 We sent one of our engineers out to measure up.
-He concluded that we could fit a 7.5m two-lane carriage way in but it was tight, especially at the southern end, Consequently the footway would have to divert over the end of the existing bridge landing.
+He concluded that we could fit a 7.5m two-lane carriage way in to the 10.5m gap between the bridge and the nearest property.
+There is the option to divert the footway over the end of the existing bridge landing to improve the clearances.

 The bridge spans will need to be supported on temporary piled supports and, using the maximum 40m span units for the central spans, we drew up general arrangement for the bridge that would minimise interference with navigation on the river while at the same time avoiding Thames Water’s sewer along the north bank.
 The Thames Tideway Tunnel runs south of the southern bridge abutment and so is not affected.
 The elevation of the bridge deck would have the same clearance as Hammersmith Bridge above the water.
 We drew this proposal up in 3D and prepared rendered images for our submission to the challenge which, PiL stipulated, had to be on a single side of A4.
 The Autumn issue of PiL, which container the Hammersmith Bridge proposals was published on 10th October; all four published entries can be found here.